NorbertSchnell/web-rooms/README.md

 2. Modify the *hello-world* example.
 3. Start an HTTP server to open the *index.html* of the example (i.e. the live server of VS Code)

-You should open multiple instances of the client in differnt windows of you browser by copying the URL from the first to several othe windows.
-Move the resize the windows in a way that you can see all of (for example 3 or 4) at the same time Open the console of the developer tools of each browser watch teh printouts while you click inside the browser window.
+You should open multiple instances of the client in differnt windows of you browser by copying the URL from the first window to several others.
+Move the resize the windows in a way that you can see and use all of them (for example 3 or 4) at the same time.
+Open the console of the developer tools of each browser watch the printouts while you click anywhere inside the browser window.

 The *hello-world* example consists of the followig files:
 - **`index.html`** | the HTML file of the client